dora-team/fourkeys/terraform/README.md

    gcloud builds submit event-handler --config=event-handler/cloudbuild.yaml
    ```

 1. Use Cloud Build to build and push containers to Google Container Registry for the parsers you plan to use.
 See the [`bq-workers`](../bq-workers/) for available options.
-Github for example:
+GitHub for example:
    ```
    gcloud builds submit bq-workers --config=bq-workers/parsers.cloudbuild.yaml --substitutions=_SERVICE=github
    ```